-§ 6157.5 Advertisements-Immigration or Naturalization Legal Services; Disclosures

-- (a) All advertisements published, distributed, or broadcasted by or on behalf of a member seeking professional employment for the member in providing services relating to immigration or naturalization shall include a statement that he or she is an active member of the State Bar, licensed to practice law in this state.
-If the advertisement seeks employment for a law firm or law corporation employing more than one attorney, the advertisement shall include a statement that all the services relating to immigration and naturalization provided by the firm or corporation shall be provided by an active member of the State Bar or by a person under the supervision of an active member of the State Bar.
-This subdivision shall not apply to classified or "yellow pages" listings in a telephone or business directory of three lines or less that state only the name, address, and telephone number of the listed entity. - (b) If the advertisement is in a language other than English, the statement required by subdivision (a) shall be in the same language as the advertisement. - (c) This section shall not apply to members employed by public agencies or by nonprofit entities registered with the Secretary of State. - (d) A violation of this section by a member shall be cause for discipline by the State Bar.
-(Added by Stats.
-2000, ch.
-674.)
+§ 6157.5 Advertisements-Immigration or Naturalization Legal Services; Disclosures services relating to immigration or naturalization shall include a statement that he or she is an active licensee of the State Bar, licensed to practice law in this state.
+If the advertisement seeks employment for a law firm or law corporation employing more than one attorney, the advertisement shall include a statement that all the services relating to immigration and naturalization provided by the firm or corporation shall be provided by an active licensee of the State Bar or by a person under the supervision of an active licensee of the State Bar.
+This subdivision shall not apply to classified or "yellow pages" listings in a telephone or business directory of three lines or less that state only the name, address, and telephone number of the listed entity.